department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 A quarter of the participants (5 of 19) said that they'd sign in first--before using the home page--so they'd see customized links or wouldn't get interrupted later to sign in and then have to figure out how to get back to where they were.
 - One participant said that they didn't think to sign in because they primarily use the VA mobile app, in which you stay signed in.

-## 5. Two accessibility issues were discovered with the VA Benefits and Health Care megamenu on desktop, both of which confused a pilot participant who was a screen reader user, and one of which also confused several sighted participants.
+## 5. Two accessibility issues were discovered with the VA Benefits and Health Care megamenu on desktop, both of which confused a pilot participant using a screen reader, and one of which also confused several sighted participants.

 1. Several participants and a pilot participant had difficulty using the megamenu because it didn't work as expected.
 When the megamenu dropdown is opened, one dropdown option is already expanded--either the first option (Health care) or the one last opened. **Participants expected to see a list of dropdown options *without any of them expanded*.**
 - One participant wanted to browse the dropdown options but skipped health care because it was already open.